HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 Maybe he doesn’t have to do what he must do next.

 The king forces his eyes away from her. *Stop.*
-Miracles might happen in real life—but they never happen to *you*.
+Miracles might happen in real life — but they never happen to *you*.
-Putting his life—and the whole kingdom’s future—on miracles would be the worst case of wishful thinking, and the king is no fool.
+Putting his life — and the whole kingdom’s future — on miracles would be the worst case of wishful thinking, and the king is no fool.
 Natasha had made her move; now, he has to make his.
-Such a shame for Serena—she won’t even know why.
+Such a shame for Serena — she won’t even know why.

 “Hmm,” he says, voice light.
 “How about a cocktail instead?
 I hear you turned eighteen this year.